Lilianigwegbe/AI-DEVS-AI-for-Software-Engineering/README.md

 ---
 ## Collaboration:
 This assignment was completed by a group of five members.
-You can find more details of the the group members and their contributions at team/contributions.md.
+You can find more details of the group members and their contributions at team/contributions.md.

 ##  How to Run